Perfect Italian Bolognese Sauce

 She suggested cooking the sauce for at least for 3 hours instead of 1, and I followed this time her recipe

-1 can of tomatoes (Mutti is my favorite brand)
+- 1 can Tomato sauce Mutti is my favorite

-When the fat is gone you can add the wine and cook it till the wine is gone.
-After the wine is gone you can add the cane of tomato ( my favorite is the Mutti brand) and low the flame and cook it for 3 hours.
-Every 30 min stir occasionally and add water if it gets dry, do this for 3 hours at least.
+- When the fat is gone you can add the wine and cook it till the wine is gone.
+After the wine is gone you can add the cane of tomato ( my favorite is the Mutti brand) and low the flame.